mayu-live/framework/README.md

 ## Description

 Mayu is a real-time server-side component-based
-DOM rendering framework written in Ruby.
+VDOM rendering framework written in Ruby.

 It is very early in development and nothing is guaranteed to work.
 Still trying to figure out how to make a framework that is both